pgtipping/Synthalyst/memory-bank/activeContext.md

 # Active Context

-## Current Focus (March 17, 2025)
+## Current Focus (March 18, 2025)

-The current focus is on optimizing the application's backend services, particularly email handling, feedback processing, and admin monitoring capabilities.
-We're enhancing the admin dashboard with robust monitoring features and fixing critical errors in the API endpoints, Redis monitoring functionality, user role management, and newsletter subscription system.
-These optimizations aim to improve performance, reliability, and maintainability of the platform.
+The current focus is on resolving persistent Vercel deployment issues, particularly related to UI component resolution and dependency management.
+We are addressing the challenges of Next.js 15 with Tailwind CSS v4 integration in a production environment, which is proving to be more complex than anticipated.
+The immediate goal is to achieve a successful production deployment while maintaining the integrity of the application's features and user experience.

 ### Recent Changes (March 18, 2025)

+1. **Enhanced Dependency Management for Vercel Deployment** (March 18, 2025):

+   - Implemented comprehensive dependency verification in build scripts
+   - Added explicit version pinning for all critical dependencies to prevent compatibility issues
+   - Created fallback installation mechanisms to handle missing dependencies during build
+   - Added multiple verification points throughout the build process
+   - Enhanced error handling to continue builds despite non-critical dependency issues
+   - Added dependency checking before component resolution to ensure proper imports
+   - Implemented reliable detection of installed packages with robust error handling
+   - Updated vercel-build.sh to validate dependency installation success
+   - Prevented cascading failures from single dependency issues

-1. **Component Resolution Fixes for Vercel Deployment** (March 18, 2025):
+2. **Component Resolution Fixes for Vercel Deployment** (March 18, 2025):

    - Created a script to copy essential UI components directly to the build directory
    - Added explicit webpack alias configuration in next.config.js for UI components